F-Vigo/JFML-Trainer/README.md

-NOTE: This README is meant to be a brief description of this project's usage.
-For further details, visit www.jfml.es.

 # JFML - Trainer module

 This project is part of the JFML and comprises the processes aimed at learning a Fuzzy Rule Based System (from now on, FRBS).
 Let it be reminded that a FRBS is mainly made up of a KB plus a RB.